 Andrew Jackson.
 Aside from being a grizzled old war veteran, he also personally foiled the first attempt on the life of a sitting US President (himself, no less).
 A would-be-assassin fired two pistols at him at point-blank range, both of which miraculously misfired.
 At almost seventy years old, Jackson nearly beat his attacker to death.
 With acane.

 That's half of the reason he got the name "Old Hickory."
 One, he was a very tough, stiff, wooden man.
 Two, he carried around a hickory cane to beat people with.
-One of his most famous quotes was "I have only two regrets: I didn't shoot Henry Clay and I didn't hang John C. Calhoun."
+One of his most famous quotes was "I have only two regrets: I didn't shoot Henry Claynote One of Jackson's chief political opponents in the Senate and I didn't hang John C. Calhounnote For secessionist tendencies that almost kick-started the American Civil War several decades early."
 For the record, Calhoun was his vice-president.
 As Cracked said: "In a life filled with murdering people, Jackon's biggest regret was that he didn't kill quite enough people."

 Andrew Jackson had survived being shot in so many duels (mostly over insults to his wife) that he was reputed to rattle when he walked.
 He was also reputed to have once been so bored in a cabinet meeting that he took out a knife, dug one of the slugs out, and sent it back to the man who put it in him in the first place with a note to the effect of 'I believe this is yours.'
 It is also said that in the incident above where he foiled his own assassination, the only reason the assassin survived is that other people restrained Jackson before he could finish the job.